redFrik/udk13-Remote_control/udk150423/README.md

 ![first_test_arduino](first_test_arduino.png?raw=true "first_test_arduino")

-the values should fluctuate and then go to 0 when you touch the A0 wire (it is acting like an antenna that you ground)
+the values should fluctuate and then go to 0 when you touch the A0 wire (it is acting like an antenna picking up noise and that you ground by touching it)

 150423
 ======

-433.92MHz RC power sockets
+today's topic: 433.92MHz RC power sockets

-can control standard 220V power sockets remotely (≈ 30m distance).  easy and cheap to use but note: they react SLOW! often it takes more than a second after sending the command that the socket relay reacts and turns the power on/off.
+makes it easy to control standard 220V power sockets remotely (≈ 30m distance).  cheap and easy to use but note: they react SLOW! often it takes more than a second after sending the command that the socket relay reacts and turns the power on/off.

-i have used two different models. one gought at bauhaus and the other online at reichelt.
+i have used two different models. one bought at bauhaus and the other, home easy, online at [reichelt](http://www.reichelt.de/ELRO-HE808S/3/index.html?&ACTION=3&LA=446&ARTICLE=135910&artnr=ELRO+HE808S&SEARCH=ELRO+HE808S).

 ![bauhaus](bauhaus.jpg?raw=true "bauhaus")